Nihal-pratap-singh/express.js-coding-round/README.md

 # express.js-coding-round
-<h1> Here are 50 coding questions related to Express.js for a job interview, along with their answers:</h1>
+<h1> Here are around 300 coding questions related to Express.js for a job interview, along with their answers:</h1>

 1. **Creating a Basic Express Server:**